haelmj/demo-ActiveDirectory-UserCreation/README.md

 ## Methodologies
 - Using Batch files
+  - Using `csvde` tool
 - Using powershell script
 - Using python

+### Requirements
+- *All methodologies are to be run on a Windows Server Operating System.*
-**Note**: *All would require existence of a csv file containing user information.*
+- *Server should be running as a Domain Controller with Active Directory Domain Service installed* **Note**: *All would require existence of a csv file containing user information.*